sarenord/practice-problems/homerollRWC/README.md

 Just my own basic implementation of a reddit wallpaper changer.
-It takes the top post of r/wallpapers and sets it as your wallpaper
+It takes the top post of a subreddit daily and sets it as your wallpaper

 ### Requirements
 * oomox